 If you happen to be outside of the country where you bought your calculator, you can contact the local Hewlett-Packard repair center to see if service capability is available for your model.
-If service is unavailable, please ship your calculator to the following address.
+If service is unavailable, ship your calculator to the above address.
+A list of repair centers for other countries may be obtained by writing to the above address.